Ade-Ogunbiyi/Supermarket-Sales-Predictive-Analysis/README.md

 ## Introduction

-This project aims to explore the historical sales dataset of a supermarket company and develop a predictive model capable of forecasting each branch's total sales.
-The [dataset](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/download?datasetVersionNumber=3) contains three months of recorded data from three distinct branches (A, B, and C) and includes various features such as customer type, product line, payment method, and gross income.
+This project aims to explore the historical sales dataset from the Kaggle dataset named "Supermarket Sales," which offers a historical record of sales across three branches.
+This dataset will be used to develop a predictive model capable of forecasting each branch's total sales.
+The [dataset](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/download?datasetVersionNumber=3) contains three months of recorded data from three distinct branches (A, B, and C).
+With 1000 rows and 17 columns, it covers attributes like date, time, branch, customer type, product line, quantity, unit price, tax, total, payment, and rating.
+The dataset is available in CSV and Excel formats and can be obtained via the provided link.

 ## Features Information